phr00t/jMonkeyVR/README.md

 (1) Add the latest jna-x.x.x & JMonkeyVR.jar to the project.

 (2) Instead of extending SimpleApplication/BaseApplication for your Main class, extend VRApplication.
-This sets up a few things including the special VR GUI node.
-If you want to configure a few things, use the preconfigureVRApp function as follows (useSteamVRCompositor defaults to true, useJFrame [a backup rendering method] is set to true).
+This class will handle starting your application in VR mode if VR hardware is detected, or normal mode otherwise.
+If you want to configure a few things, use the preconfigureVRApp function as follows.

 ```
 public class Main extends VRApplication {